 Another important technological discovery that preceded the partitioning was the invention of the steam engine.
 The steam engine had transformed industrial production and the transportation of goods over land in Europe.
-It also revolutionised the transport of goods by sea.
+It also revolutionised the transport of goods by sea through the dramatic reduction of transport costs and time making direct trade between Europe and Africa profitable.
 In the second half of the 19th century, European ports - previously used for the trade of slaves and manufacturing goods - evolved into havens for the trade of manufacturing goods and tropical foodstuffs such as groundnuts, cacao, and palm oil.
 These steamboats, carrying goods between Africa and Europe, also transported a new generation of explorers.
-The most famous of all was David Livingstone.
-Exploring large parts of the unknown interior of tropical Africa, he was the first to demonstrate that quinine was the key to surviving the continent's hostile disease environment.